standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Property

 Classes based on Group, Entry, and Abstract are composed of one or more properties (called _fields_ or _attributes_ in object-oriented programming).
-A property can be any Element, Group, or Entry, but never a primitive.
+A property can be any Element, Group, or Entry, but never a primitive data type.
 Each property must have a specified cardinality range, represented as `min..max`, indicating the number of repeats of the property. **The Property keyword cannot be used in Elements.**

 In the following example, StudyArm has four properties: `Name`, `Type`, `Comment` and `ResearchStudy`. `Name` is singular and required, `Type` is optional and repeating, and `Comment` is singular and optional: